ahawkins/hawkins.io/blog/_posts/2014-04-15-working_with_repositories.md

 Active Record pattern.
 Rail's ActiveRecord made me realized the power of abstractions over data.
 Gone where the day of sanitizing forms and writing SQL.
 Things had leveled up.
 But something was missing.
-There was never any true single responsiblity.
+There was never any true single responsibility.
 Every application was working under the assumption that a model is data plus persistence.
 Rails only made that worse and has probably scared many people for life.
 The repository pattern is the anti-active record pattern.
 It enforces true